Ecofriendly Swaps to Go Zero Waste

 Khala & Co is committed to reducing the need for single-use plastic with our zero waste provisions.
 Here are tips, beyond a Khala Cloth, to help you on your journey to zero waste.

 We are often asked what we do in our daily lives to strive for zero waste.
 It takes dedication to go 100% zero waste and this has become even more difficult in the times of COVID-19.
 Don't beat yourself up, you don't need to be perfect!
-The goal here to to take small steps without over extending your budget.
+The goal here is to take small steps without over extending your budget.
 So in the spirit of Plastic Free July, we want to share with you tactics that have worked for us here at Khala & Company in our personal journeys to zero waste.

 Khala-radical Zero Waste Tips: